wusted/kubernetes-install/14-terraform-do-k8s-mysql-wordpress/README.md

 ```
 $ kubectl --kubeconfig=kubeconfig.yaml get nodes
 ```

-# Step 3 and 4: In this Repo:

 3. Apply the manifests, to create:
 - MySQL StatefulSet with one PVC from Cloud StorageClass